YairHalberstadt/awaitables/Readme.md

 All three implementations have only limited testing and carry out only limited validation, as they were designed to highlight the possibilities of state machine based rewriting in C#, rather than to be used in production.

 However all three of them *almost work*. `Result<T>` and `Option<T>` are allocation free and highly efficient, and `AwaitableEnumerable<T>` only allocates the enumerable required to store the result of the method.
-There is just one critical limitation they all share, and which the language currently provides no way around: They do not respect the semantics of try/catch/finally or using blocks.
+There is just one critical limitation they all share, and which the language currently provides no way around: they do not respect the semantics of try/catch/finally or using blocks.

 The `AwaitableEnumerable<T>` returned from an async method is eager rather than lazy - currently making it lazy would require a significantly greater number of allocations, though would be possible.